MetaMask wallet profile

 - Some in-app features like premium analytics or advanced charts might have separate costs

-Compared to using a centralized exchange, MetaMask trading costs are typically higher for frequent traders because DEX swap fees plus gas exceed the 0.1% fee you would pay on a major exchange.
+MetaMask trades can cost more than trades on a centralized exchange.
+DEX fees and network gas cause the difference.
 But the trade-off is that you maintain full custody of your assets at all times.
 For buy-and-hold users who swap occasionally, the cost difference is negligible, and the security benefit of self-custody is worth the premium.

-Annual cost estimate for a typical user: If you make about 10 transactions per month with MetaMask, your total annual cost in fees (gas + swap spreads) would be somewhere between 50 and 300 dollars depending on the networks you use and the size of your transactions.
+Annual cost estimate: Ten monthly MetaMask transactions can cost $50-$300 per year in this example.
+Network choice, transaction size, and activity determine the actual cost.
 Ethereum mainnet pushes you toward the higher end while Layer 2 networks keep costs minimal.
 Factoring this into your wallet choice makes sense if you are cost-conscious.

 - Ethereum and EVM chain users